dominikhei/dominikhei/README.md

 </h1>

 I am a German student, who is passionate about Data Engineering and Infrastructure.
-I have work experience in Data Engineering and Data Warehousing.
+I have work experience in Data- and Software Engineering.
 In my free time I like learning new skills and concepts and building completely overengineered projects, which are showcased on my Github.

 ## Tech Stack: